 On the heels of her inaugural novel, Raleigh’s Shonette Charles is back with the second in her “Breaking Into the Black Elite” series.
 Set in the fictional North Carolina town of Fairchester, “Game On” (Seamare Press) follows Sahara and Noah Kyle as they try to join an exclusive social club, and delves into the world of social climbing, double-crossing and dangerous secrets.

 Last June, I had an amazing serendipity.
 At lunch I told a friend, “I really want to help kids write books that give them a voice.”
 Afterward, I strolled through Frank Gallery in Chapel Hill and overheard gallery manager Torey Mishoe say, “I don’t know how they’re going to make a children’s book.”

-Here are the best-sellers for the week that ended Sunday, March 1, compiled from data from independent and chain bookstores, book wholesalers and independent distributors nationwide, powered by Nielsen BookScan (c) 2015, The Nielsen Co.
+Here are the best-sellers for the week that ended Sunday, July 17, compiled from data from independent and chain bookstores, book wholesalers and independent distributors nationwide, powered by Nielsen BookScan (c) 2016, The Nielsen Co.

 Beyond Words: What Animals Think And Feel by Carl Safina.
 (Picador) Humans have been far too anthropocentric when trying to understand the mental experiences of other animals, Safina, a marine conservationist, argues here.
 His observations on grieving elephants in Kenya, endangered wolves in Yellowstone National Park and a harmonious whale society in the Pacific Northwest build the case that other species are capable of nuanced thought and emotion.